5 Things To Know About The Purple Heart Medal

 Kennedy, who served in the Navy during World War II, injured his back when a Japanese destroyer collided with his torpedo boat near the Solomon Islands.
 As his boat sank, Kennedy refused to let his injury stop him from towing a badly burned crew member to safety.
 Kennedy swam with the man’s life jacket strap clenched between his teeth for three miles before reaching an island and bringing the man safely to shore.

 There are many ways to honor and commemorate someone who has served.
-Check out our Veteran Flag Display Case or our Freedom 23 Prism to help showcase those beautiful flags!
+Fly your Purple Heart flag on your residential flagpole, or you can check out our Veteran Flag Display Case or our Freedom 23 Prism to help showcase those beautiful flags!